end2endzone/end2endzone-hugo/content/blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 ---
 # Introduction

 The following article is about yet another Arduino library that I have written.
 AnyRtttl is a feature rich arduino library for playing RTTTL melodies.
-The library offers much more interesting features than relying on the widely available `void play_rtttl(char *p)` function.&nbsp;The AnyRtttl is a feature rich library which supports all best RTTTL features.<!--more-->
+The library offers much more interesting features than relying on the widely available `void play_rtttl(char *p)` function.
+The AnyRtttl is a feature rich library which supports all best RTTTL features.<!--more-->

 Skip to the [download section](#Download) for quick download.